 As illustrated in our simple two period model, the decision by a borrower to re-default should depend not just on whether the borrower is currently facing a negative equity situation, but also on the prospect that future house price appreciation might bring the borrower back into positive equity prior to a decision to move.
 This is a function of the expected path of local house prices.
 We proxy for the borrower's expected path of local house prices by the difference between the current MSA house price index and the value of the index in year 2000.
 For most MSAs, year 2000 predates the sharp run-up in house prices and serves as a useful benchmark.
 This variable is constructed using the same house price indices as are used to update the borrower's LTV.
 Where the current index is still above the year 2000 index value, borrowers may perceive little near-term scope for house price appreciation.
-Given the current equity position of the borrower, in specification (2) the data indicate that for every 10 percent that current area house prices exceed their year 2000 level, the re-default risk increases by 1.7 percent.
+Given the current that current area house prices exceed their year 2000 level, the re-default risk increases by 1.7 percent.
 Measurement error in capturing individual borrower house price expectations would be expected to bias down our estimate of this effect.
-29

-28 In specification (1), this variable has a small negative but statistically significant effect.
+&lt;sup>28 In specification (1), this variable has a small negative but statistically significant effect.

-29 House price expectations are difficult to observe.
+&lt;sup>29 House price expectations are difficult to observe.
 An alternative to our approach would be to use futures contracts for the S&P Case-Shiller index.
 However, prices for these contracts are not available for most cities, and are thinly traded when they are available.